stm32-periph/stm32f0/Project/STM32F0xx_StdPeriph_Templates/TrueSTUDIO/readme.txt

  - Click on File->Import, select General->'Existing Projects into Workspace'
    and then click "Next".
  - Browse to the TrueSTUDIO workspace directory and select the project:
+   - STM32F0XX_MD(STM32F0x1xx): to configure the project for STM32F0x1xx devices.
-   - STM320518_EVAL: to configure the project for STM32F4xx devices.
+   - STM32F0XX_LD(STM32F0x0xx): to configure the project for STM32F0x0xx devices.
  - Rebuild all project files: Select the project in the "Project explorer" window then click on Project->build project menu.
  - Run program: Select the project in the "Project explorer" window then click